The Digital Transformation of Money in India

 Over the past two decades, India transformed from a cash-dominated economy to a leader in digital transactions, driven by initiatives like UPI.
 Launched in 2016, UPI revolutionized retail payments, making transactions faster and more accessible.
 By September 2024, UPI managed over 15 billion transactions, highlighting its massive impact on financial inclusion and accessibility.

-“India has already led a digital payments revolution with UPI, and the introduction of a CBDC has the potential to further transform and strengthen the country’s financial system,” said Vedang Vatsa, Founder of Hashtag Web3.
+“India has already led a digital payments revolution with UPI, and CBDC has the potential to further strengthen the country’s financial system,” said Vedang Vatsa, Founder of Hashtag Web3.

 “This report is a collaborative effort, combining data-driven insights and expert voices from across our community.”